 Daymet V4 R1 [1].
 Free, open access, no API key required.
 Provides daily surface weather data interpolated from ground-based station observations on a 1 km × 1 km grid.
 Coverage includes continental North America, Hawaii, and Puerto Rico from 1980 through the most recent complete calendar year.
 Variables: tmax, tmin (°C), prcp (mm/day), vp (Pa), srad (W/m²).
 Data retrieved via the Single Pixel Extraction REST API returning CSV format.

-For each site, the on-site weather station reading was recorded at approximately 17:30–18:00 PST on February 14, 2026.
+Phase 1 (February 14, 2026): For each site, the on-site weather station reading was recorded at approximately 17:30–18:00 PST.
 OpenWeatherMap API calls were made within minutes of the station readings using precise station coordinates.
 NASA POWER was queried for February 1, 2026 (most recent available date with data).
 Daymet was queried for February 1, 2024 (most recent complete year available) for the James Reserve site to evaluate resolution performance in complex terrain.

 All API calls were executed from the command line using curl on a MacBook Pro.
 Station data were read directly from the Macroscope dashboard interfaces (macroscope.earth and macroscope.nexus) and from the Dendra data portal for the UC reserve stations.